How to Apply Tips for Students and Graduates

-Your resume/CV, is the formal document that describes your academic background, professional experience and relevant accomplishments and interests.
-It is your professional billboard and a critical first step for getting in the door.
+Your curriculum vitae is the formal document that describes your academic background, professional experience, and relevant accomplishments and interests.

 - Keep it simple: Stick with a conventional format and an easy-to-read font, such as Arial or Times New Roman.
 Strange fonts and other gimmicks will only detract from what is important – your education and experience.

-- Avoid gaps in dates, as they are a red flag.
-Offer an explanation for any break in your education or experience.
+- Avoid leaving gaps in your curriculum vitae – make sure to have an explanation ready for any gaps in your education or work experience.

-- Stick with what’s relevant: Include personal interests and accomplishments that offer real insight into who you are and what you bring to the position.
-Keep this section short and professional.
+- Stick with what's relevant: Add personal interests and milestones that will give the reader an insight into you and your interest in the position.
+Keep this information succinct and professional.

-- Get a second opinion: Ask a mentor or colleague to read your resume and offer feedback.
+- Get a second opinion: Ask a mentor or colleague to read your curriculum vitae and offer feedback.

 Tell Us Your Story